JacopoLevati-Creator/Limitless-Wheels/README.md

 1. [Create a Unity ID](https://unity.com/)
 2. [Download and install Unity Hub from Link](https://unity.com/download)
-3. [Download and install Unity Editor LTS](https://unity.com/releases/editor/archive) (Recommended version: v2022.3.XX (any minor version))
+3. [Download and install Unity Editor LTS](https://unity.com/releases/editor/archive) (Recommended version: v6000.0.40f1)
 4. Follow the instructions to complete the Unity Editor installation.
 5. You need to manage your license: choose a free personal license